 Cadw will consider grant offers to:

 - Owners for buildings that are of outstanding architectural interest, ‘at risk’ or where the funding will have substantial community regeneration benefits.
-The rate of grant allocated will usually be no more than 30% of eligible works.
+The rate of grant allocated will usually be no more than 50% of eligible works up to a maximum of £50,000.
+Applications are considered on a case by case basis.

 - Owners of scheduled ancient monuments to protect and enhance them.
 Such grants generally take one of two forms.
 The first involves a grant to the owner or someone acting on his/her behalf for works which will benefit the monument.
 The second is based on a 'management agreement' between Cadw and the occupier of a monument which lasts for a set number of years.
 Under such an agreement financial help is given for positive works on a regular basis, such as fencing, scrub clearance, erosion repair, and stock control.